 Journaling may seem to become a lost art in schools, as technology seems to require less of a pen-to-paper approach to expressing thoughts, emotions, and ideas.
-The students' work in his journal from September to November is a sample of simple work to share at conferences, but I also relied on it to check the transfer of skills from writing lessons and help plan instruction.
+The students' work in his journal from September to November is a sample of simple work to share at conferences, but it can also be used to check the transfer of skills from writing lessons and help plan instruction.
 Even though journals are only collected once a semester, teachers can look into the eyes of students knowing that they haven't neglected the magazine segments they wanted them to read.
 Students may be encouraged to keep success journals (documenting their successful moments) or gratitude journals (mentioning everything students are grateful for).

 If you're a college student, journaling can help you understand yourself better and ultimately have a clearer view of what you want out of life.
-Journaling is a cathartic process, which helps students release their emotions and stress by transferring their thoughts and frustrations to paper.
+Journaling is a cathartic process which helps students release their emotions and stress by transferring their thoughts and frustrations to paper.
 Writing a journal has many benefits not only for the student himself but also for his or her learning.
 For some people, keeping a diary may consist of a “stream of consciousness” or simply putting thoughts in writing.

 We now look at five benefits that writing a journal can bring to students both inside and outside the classroom.
 By having the freedom to approach their journal writing in their own style, students feel more confident to approach other subjects in a unique way, allowing them to develop and improve their critical thinking skills.
 Keeping a journal as a place to engage in awareness flow writing or simply to doodle is a fantastic way for students to harness creative energy.